TKHToni/TKHToni/README.md

  <br />

  <p>
   I’m an Engineering student and Software Developer that loves to learn about programming, data science and anything related to computers.
-I currently work as a Backend Developer Intern at A1RX.
+I have job experiences working as a Backend Developer Intern.
  </p>

  <ul>